 | Brianne Eby

-Brianne is originally from Dayton, Ohio, and is studying Psychology, International Studies, and French at IU.
-She is interested in food psychology, particularly cross-cultural food attitudes and behaviors.
+Brianne is originally from Dayton, Ohio, and received her undergraduate degree in Psychology at IU in May 2013.
+She is interested in decision-making, particularly with respect to food and to climate change.
 In the spring of 2012, she spent the semester in Aix-en-Provence, France, where she began her senior Honors Thesis on moral balancing in food choices.

 | Yingying Chen

 Yingying Chen is a junior majoring in Psychology, and is mostly interested in behavioral and social psychology.
 After graduating from IU, she plans to pursue her masters degree either in Cognitive Psychology or Counseling Psychology.

 | Tadd Vangundy

 Tadd Vangundy is originally from New Castle, Indiana.
 He is now a Junior at Indiana University working on a major in Psychology and minors in Biology and Human Sexuality.
 His primary interest is the science behind attraction, and he hopes to, one day, become a Psychology professor and to continue doing research on sexuality and attraction.

 A Senior at Indiana University, Sasha is originally from West Lafayette, Indiana.
 She is double-majoring in Psychology and Spanish and is pursuing a minor in Brazilian Portuguese.
 Sasha is exploring graduate programs and future careers, potentially in social work, that will allow her to integrate her passion for languages and her interest in cognitive science.

 Kate is in her third year of undergraduate work at IU.
 She studies Cognitive Science and Philosophy, with minors in music and ethnomusicology.
 Kate is interested linguistics, memory, and human creativity.